andyivanhoe/b2b_DV_intensity/README.md

 # Andy Data Analysis

-Scripts and tools for automated image processing for Andy's project of cell polarity and adherens junctions
+Scripts and tools for automated image processing for Andy's project on cell polarity and adherens junctions

 Codebase written by Doug Kelly for Claire's PhD project: v 1.0